andreasonny83/bagman/README.md

 });
 ```

-That done, you invoke/load all modules to be loadaed on every pagerequest.
+That done, you invoke/load all modules to be loadaed on every pagerequest (in the bottom of your HTML page, below the configuration above).

 ```javascript
 require(